Taiwan charges Tokyo Electron’s Taiwan unit in TSMC trade secrets case

 The prosecutors said in a statement that it was the first corporate indictment under Taiwan's National Security Act involving the alleged theft of national core critical technology trade secrets.

-The unit could face fines of up to T$120 million ($3.8 million) if convicted, the prosecutors' statement added.
+The unit could face fines of up to T$120 million (US$3.8 million) if convicted, the prosecutors' statement added.

 "However, apart from general and cautionary internal rules, the company lacked evidence of concrete preventive or managerial measures.
 Prosecutors therefore determined that the company failed to take necessary steps to prevent the offence and should bear corporate criminal liability under the relevant provisions," the statement said.